helq/blag/src/blog/posts/2016-01-17-chinese-log-step-1.md

 pronunciation part.
 But I think it's worthed to read all the links to get an initial picture of the Chinese language.

-First of all, why do you wanna learn chinese?:
+First of all, why do you wanna learn chinese?
 ----------------------------------------------

 - **[Goals and motivation, part 1 – Introduction](http://www.hackingchinese.com/goals-and-motivation-part-1-introduction/)**
   (my answer: just to know a different language.
-I wanted to learn French, Portuguese, or Chinese, and I decide for Chinese because is the hardest from my mother language (spanish, btw))
+I wanted to learn French, Portuguese, or Chinese, and I decide for Chinese because is the hardest from my mother language (Spanish))
 - **[How to learn effectively](http://www.sciencealert.com/here-are-4-key-strategies-for-remembering-everything-you-learn)**
-  Few science based tips to improve learning, so you can achieve your learning goals (part of the reason why am I writting this in the first place ;) )
+  Few science based tips to improve learning, so you can achieve your learning goals (part of the reason why am I writing this in the first place ;) )

-About pronunciation and Pinyin:
+About pronunciation and Pinyin
 -------------------------------

 - **[IPA for Mandarin](https://en.wikipedia.org/wiki/Help:IPA_for_Mandarin)** Take a look at the awesome chart in the wikipedia.
 Learn what is IPA and how can you use it to learn a new language.